rab1308/11SE_OOP_RPG/ROADMAP.md

   sidekick.weapon = Weapon("Shield", 3)
   player.sidekick = sidekick
   ```
-  - Update documentation and UML diagrams to show the new Sidekick class, its relationship with Player, and its specialized subclasses.
+  - Update documentation and UML diagrams to show the new Sidekick class, its relationship with Player, and its specialised subclasses.

   - Create subclasses of `Weapon` (e.g., `Rock`, `Paper`, `Scissors`) and override a method (such as `use()` or `attack()`) in each subclass to implement unique behavior.
 This will explicitly show method overriding and polymorphism in action.